HermiTech-LLC/Morty/README.md

   - Runs the `rospinn.py` script using `rosrun`.
 ___
 ## Schematics and assembly

 ### `mortymb.py`

-- **Purpose**: Defines and connects the electronic components of the robot’s motherboard using `skidl`.
+- **Purpose**: Defines and connects the electronic components of the robot’s motherboard using `lxml` to manipulate gEDA files.
 - **Functionality**:
   - Defines power supply nets and various components (CPU, RAM, FPGA, PCIe slots, GPUs, USB, Ethernet, and SATA controllers).
   - Establishes connections between components.